How Soft Markets Are Creating Massive Investor Profits for Property Investors in Kenya

 Is the option of joining a homeownership savings plan or SACCO to network with other prospective homeowners and leverage better terms from lenders at your disposal?

-Even with the decision to mortgage, would Lender X be preferential to Lender Y?
+Even with the mortgage decision, would Lender X be preferential to Lender Y?
 Can you sell your mortgage to Lender Y and ditch Lender X to benefit from better terms (say a reduction in interest rate and repayments)?

 None of these options comes without its pros and cons.